Robert Gould Shaw Memorial: History

 Restoration of the monument began on May 20, 2020, and was completed in March 2021.
 The memorial was removed and taken to an offsite location for restoration.
 While the bronze sculpture was being cleaned and repaired, a new concrete foundation was built.
 The project cost $2.8 million and includes an augmented reality mobile app that assists visitors in experiencing the monument.
 New signage was added detailing the history of the Civil War, the 54th Regiment, and the monument itself, with QR codes for the AR app.

-In July 2020, the monument became a focus of discussion during the iconoclasm that took place as part of the George Floyd protests.
+In November 2023, a copy of the monument in the National Gallery of Art was damaged by an activist.

 Dedications and inscriptions

 The work was dedicated by philosopher William James of Harvard: